visualia/visualia_original/README.md

 #### Templates

-For templating, Visualia uses ES6 string literals (not `.vue` files) to make the framework run in the browser without bundling.
+For templating, Visualia uses ES6 string literals (not `.vue` files) to make the framework run in the browser without compilation step.

 ```js
 export default { template: `<div>Hello world</div>` };